Ensembl/ensembl-variation/tools/linkage_disequilibrium/README.md

 Linkage Disequilibrium (LD) Calculator
 =====================================
-The script calculats LD between variants using genotypes from a selected population.
+The script calculates LD between variants using genotypes from a selected population.
 We only support LD calculation for variants for which we have genotypes from at least 40 samples in the selected population.
 At the moment we only have sufficient amounts of genotype data from the 1000 Genomes project for human.

 There is a [web tool](http://www.ensembl.org/Multi/Tools/LD) version with an interface for easy parameter selection.